Thailand for Foodies: Where to Eat in the Land of Smiles

 Attend a Thai Cooking Class

 Thai cooking classes are a great way to learn how Thai food is made (and you will also get an amazing lunch or dinner).
-You'll learn the recipes of the most famous Thai dishes, which means you can take what you've learned and show it off to your friends and family back home.
+You'll learn the recipes of the most famous Thai dishes, which means you can take what you've discovered and show it off to your friends and family back home.
 In addition, by learning Thai recipes, you'll be well-equipped to enjoy Thai cuisine at home.
 There are many simple Thai recipes you can learn quickly and easily.

 Take a Foodie Tour